ngochoangdaovan/Admeliora_Project/README.md

 # Admeliora_Project

 - commited database models + realations
-- create config.json file to store information of the database host including user, password, host, db_name
+- to run this, create config.json first which is the file to store information of the database host including user, password, host, db_name